Jinming3/RecursiveRegulator/README.md

 'update_{system}.py' uses varying system data to test the recursive regulator for adapting trained model, e.g., update_EMPS.py.
 It will produce images to show the regulator's performance in different system conditions.

-The function path may problem, please check the path.